maximusmaxy/CourseManagementSystem/README.md

 # CourseManagementSystem
-This was the course management system my team made for the Diploma of Software Development course at Granville tafe for the seccond semester of 2017.
+This was the course management system my team made for the Diploma of Software Development course at Granville tafe for the second semester of 2017.
+Send me an email at maxwelllittlejohn@gmail.com if you need anything.

 # Team
 Maxwell Littlejohn